TakkuzOld/cordovaToPhoneGap/README.md

 It could also be retrieved from NPM config _"$keyName":android_ and _"$keyName":ios_.

 i.e.: `npm config set "$keyName":android "$androidKeyPassword"` and `npm config set "$keyName":ios "$iosKeyPassword"`

+### -d/--download
+After a build succeed it starts to download into current folder

+### -p/--path
+Defines a path where to download the build